crhdev/cakephp-scheduler/README.md

 ### Preventing Task Overlaps.
 Behind the scenes, the withoutOverlapping method utilizes redis cache to obtain locks.
-You can create your own mutex implementing the interface \CakeScheduler\Scheduler\Mutex.
+You can create your own mutex implementing \CakeScheduler\Scheduler\Mutex interface.
 Useful for multiserver apps too.
   ```php
 $scheduler->setMutex(new RedisMutex([